I was fast asleep when my mother woke me up saying, “Darling, get up. We need to go to the hospital, baby is on the way.”

 Last night she came up to me and began narrating the teenage drama unfolding in her life.
 I was tired and desperately wanted some sleep after a long day.
 I was tempted to be blunt, tell her to shut up, snuggle down and sleep.
 But a tiny voice told me otherwise.
 There are times when being brusque is the only way.
 There are also times when you need to listen to that silvery voice and stay put.
 And communicate with them.
 Just listen and get to know what’s going on in their life.
 Because that’s what everyone is craving for, right?
 For someone who listens to them.
 I loved it when at the end she hugged me and said, ‘I love you.
 You are the best!”
-I realised that spending those two hours sitting in the balcony, with the cool wind blowing and listening to her (even though I was tired) was a very small price for the bind we share.
+I realised that spending those two hours sitting in the balcony, with the cool wind blowing and listening to her (even though I was tired) was a very small price for the bond we share.

 5. You are always there for them.
 Let the message ring loud and clear.